saviogeorge/parkspace_detection/readme.md

 1. ROI based processing, also handle the case when no vehicles are detected parked.
 2. Consider IoU with a threshold instead of checking for bounding box intersection.
 3. Calculate if a car fit in when a space is detected.

+## Build environment

+Ubuntu 18.04 OS.
+OpenCV 3.2.0.
+Clang compiler, C++ 14 standard.
+The vscode settings can be found in .vscode folder

 ## References